Monitoring IBM AIX Servers with Hardware Sentry

 In-band: AIX system utilities (lsdev, dd, entstat, machstat, etc.)

 The IBM AIX operating system comes with several command line utilities that provide useful information about the underlying hardware.
-However, it is important to note that AIX doesn’t offer any way to retrieve the actual value of environment sensors in the system.
+However, it is important to note that AIX does not offer any way to retrieve the actual value of environment sensors in the system.

-The following utilities are used by Hardware Sentry KM and BMC Performance Manager Express for Hardware to discover, monitor, and process the various hardware components of IBM AIX systems:
+The following utilities are used by Hardware Sentry KM to discover, monitor, and process the various hardware components of IBM AIX systems:

 - uname, prtconf, lsdev, lscfg (general device discovery, status of processors and memory modules)